Aider-AI/aider/docs/faq.md

 Aider works best with code that is part of a git repo.
 Aider is tightly integrated with git, which makes it easy to:

-  - Use git to undo any GPT changes that you don't like
+  - Use git to undo any aider changes that you don't like
-  - Go back in the git history to review the changes GPT made to your code
+  - Go back in the git history to review the changes that aider made to your code
-  - Manage a series of GPT's changes on a git branch
+  - Manage a series of aider's changes on a git branch

 Aider specifically uses git in these ways:

   - It asks to create a git repo if you launch it in a directory without one.
-  - Whenever GPT edits a file, aider commits those changes with a descriptive commit message.
-This makes it easy to undo or review GPT's changes.
+  - Whenever aider edits a file, it commits those changes with a descriptive commit message.
+This makes it easy to undo or review aider's changes.
-  - Aider takes special care if GPT tries to edit files that already have uncommitted changes (dirty files).
+  - Aider takes special care before editing files that already have uncommitted changes (dirty files).
 Aider will first commit any preexisting changes with a descriptive commit message.
-This keeps your edits separate from GPT's edits, and makes sure you never lose your work if GPT makes an inappropriate change.
+This keeps your edits separate from aider's edits, and makes sure you never lose your work if aider makes an inappropriate change.

-Aider also allows you to use in-chat commands to `/diff` or `/undo` the last change made by GPT.
+Aider also allows you to use in-chat commands to `/diff` or `/undo` the last change.
 To do more complex management of your git history, you cat use raw `git` commands, either by using `/git` within the chat, or with standard git tools outside of aider.

 While it is not recommended, you can disable aider's use of git in a few ways:

-  - `--no-auto-commits` will stop aider from git committing each of GPT's changes.
+  - `--no-auto-commits` will stop aider from git committing each of its changes.
-  - `--no-dirty-commits` will stop aider from committing dirty files before applying GPT's edits.
+  - `--no-dirty-commits` will stop aider from committing dirty files before applying its edits.
   - `--no-git` will completely stop aider from using git on your files.
 You should ensure you are keeping sensible backups of the files you are working with.